br3ndonland/udacity-fsnd-sql-logs/README.md

 I implemented three SQL queries:

+### 1. Most popular articles

-### 1. What are the most popular three articles of all time?
+*What are the most popular three articles of all time?*

 Returns a sorted list of the three most highly accessed articles, with the top article first.

+Query:

 ```sql
 select title, num from